KhronosGroup/OpenXR-Tutorials/tutorial/introduction.rst

 Setting Up
 **********

-This section will help you set up a development environment.
+This section will help you set up your development environment.
+This is the one place where your choice of platform really makes a difference!
-( Visual Studio & Android Studio & Monado for people without HMDs )
+After that, things will be much more consistent.

 The exact procedure will depend on your target platform.
 So first, let's choose this: